KosRud/Material-Clustering-Benchmark/Unity/Assets/Documentation/Main.md

 [IDispatcher](#ClusteringAlgorithms.IDispatcher) is the interface for dispatchers.
 Each dispatcher implements a particular clustering algorithm (e.g. [DispatcherKM](#ClusteringAlgorithms.DispatcherKM)).
 The dispatcher receives a set of parameters upon creation.
 When clustering with different parameters is required, a new dispatcher is created.

-[StopCondition](#ClusteringAlgorithms.StopCondition) is a static class which defines constant for the stoppind condition.
+[StopCondition](#ClusteringAlgorithms.StopCondition) is a static class which defines the constants for the stoppind condition.
 Whenever a [dispatcher](#dispatchers) is running with the stopping condition enabled, it references [StopCondition](#ClusteringAlgorithms.StopCondition) to ensure all benchmarks use the same values.

 [ClusteringRTsAndBuffers](#ClusteringAlgorithms.ClusteringRTsAndBuffers) stores all the textures and buffers needed for the [dispatchers](#ClusteringAlgorithms.IDispatcher) to run.